aboelkassem/designing-data-intensive-applications-notes/Chapters/Chapter 5 - Replication/README.md

 </p>

 Monotonic reads guarantee that doesn’t happen by making all user queries to the same replica (to make that we hash userId with replica). if that replica fails, the user’s queries will need to be rerouted to another replica.

+This mechanism is called **Sticky session** which each user always makes their reads from the same replica.

 ### Consistent Prefix reads